RoboDK/Plug-In-Interface/PluginAppLoader/README.md

 RoboDK software treats rdkp files as RoboDK packaged apps.
 These file consists on the Apps tree structure Zipped in one folder using the RDKP extension.

-Double clicking an rdkp file provokes RoboDK to load the AppLoader plugin automatically (for example: Package.apploader.rdkp).
+Double clicking an rdkp file provokes RoboDK to load the AppLoader plugin automatically (for example: Package.rdkp).
 Furthermore, the full path of the file is passed to the apploader plugin (or the corresponding plugin) as an "OpenFile" command (PluginCommand) if the plugin name is added before the extension.

 The script PackageCreate.py will pack the contents in the Apps folder and save it as Package.apploader.rdkp automatically.
 This file is then ready to distribute.